Personal Disaster Recovery

 However, with some pre-planning and access to these recovery tips you can help minimize the some of the stress and risks associated with the recovery process.

-Personal Disaster Recovery Pre-Planning
+A Personal Disaster Recovery Plan

 You may also want to consider scanning and storing your important documents on your computer.